Classical Spin Liquid State in the $S=\frac{5}{2}$ Heisenberg Kagom\'e Antiferromagnet Li$_9$Fe$_3$(P$_2$O$_7$)$_3$(PO$_4$)$_2$

 In conclusion we have identified a new classical $S=\frac{5}{2}$ Heisenberg kagom\'e antiferromagnet that displays the 1/3 magnetization plateau predicted a long time ago.
 Our $^{31}$P NMR measurements further identified a classical spin-liquid regime for $T_N < T < T^*$, for which the time scale of the spin dynamics is set by the temperature only, with $T_1 \sim T$, in very good agreement with numerical estimates.
-These fluctuations could naturally originate from the $uud$ spin configurations manifold on each triangle that define the collinear spin liquid of the 1/3 plateau.
-The correlated low-$T$ regime of LiFePO combines thermal fluctuations with pronounced anisotropic spin correlations and hence can be coined as a semiclassical \textit{nematic spin liquid}.
-The discovery of archetypal magnetic frustration relevant to the kagom\'e lattice in the layered iron monodisphophate LiFePO offers great perspectives to improve our knowledge on classical and quantum fluctuations effects in zero and applied fields in the KHAF.
-In LiFePO, further elastic and inelastic neutron scattering studies could help revisiting the central question of the selection of the $q=0$ or $q=\sqrt{3} \times \sqrt{3}$ ground-state in such model and also confirming the relevance of a simple, nearest-neighbour exchange Hamiltonian, a natural question for this low symmetry system.
+Additional experimental and theoretical work would be needed to single out the true signatures of the nematic spin liquid of the 1/3 plateau from the spin fluctuations inherent to the kagom\'e lattice, and how the latter evolve under large applied magnetic fields.
+The discovery of archetypal magnetic frustration relevant to the kagom\'e lattice in LiFePO offers great perspectives to improve our knowledge on classical and quantum fluctuations effects in zero and applied fields in the KHAF.
+In LiFePO, further elastic and inelastic neutron scattering studies could help revisiting the central question of the selection of the $q=0$ or $q=\sqrt{3} \times \sqrt{3}$ ground-state in such model and also confirming the relevance of a simple, nearest-neighbour exchange Hamiltonian.
 LiFePO and other members of this family [Cr$^{3+}$ ($S=\frac{3}{2}$), V$^{3+}$ ($S=1$)] will certainly open new avenues to search for quantum phases relevant to the KHAF.